astorfi/gan-evaluation/README.md

 ### Datasets

-You need to download and process the datasets mentioned in the paper. **The code in this repository is for MNIST dataset only**.
+You need to download and process the datasets mentioned in the paper. **The code in this repository is for MNIST and [CELEB A](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) datasets only**.

 ## Collaborators